He-Man and the Masters of the Universe: Production history

 The Mattel company released the first wave of the Masters of the Universe toyline in 1982.
 After the Federal Communications Commission relaxed its ban on toy-based children's programming, Mattel decided to commission a cartoon to promote their toyline.
 Based on their animated commercial work for Mattel, including a spot for the toyline, Filmation was chosen to produce the series.
-Mattel hired screenwriter Michael Halperin, experienced in live-action TV, to write a pitch bible (submitted on December 1, 1982) to flesh out the backstory both for merchandising and for the cartoon.
+Mattel hired screenwriter Michael Halperin, experienced in live-action TV, to write a pitch Bible (submitted on December 1, 1982) to flesh out the backstory both for merchandising and for the cartoon.
 The bible introduced He-Man's alter-ego, as well as the planet Eternia, Queen Marlena's origin, among others.
-Unfortunately, it was not considered viable, so the bible was reworked by Filmation staff writer Tom Ruegger, having already developed Blackstar along similar lines.
+It was not considered viable, so the bible was reworked by Filmation staff writer Tom Ruegger, having already developed Blackstar along similar lines.
 Most of the character designs were handled by Herb Hazelton.

 Some time after, both firms pitched the idea to the ABC network, who turned it down.
 Then, on Lou Scheimer's suggestion, the show was re-pitched and sold at the 1983 NATPE conference to independent stations.
 By March 28, the show had cleared 60% of the country; by August 29 half of the 65 episodes were completed.
 The resulting series, He-Man and the Masters of the Universe, debuted through barter syndication in September 1983, and became the first syndicated show to be based on a toy.
 By 1984, it was seen on 120 U.S. stations and in more than 30 countries.
 By mid-1985, it was airing on 152 stations across the U.S., and was the most popular syndicated program with children 2–11 with a 10.9 rating in that demographic.